tramitit/guides/en/germany/applying_for_child_benefit.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to apply for Kindergeld in Germany - a monthly payment for parents covering child-raising costs.
-Requirements, procedure, and providers included.
+description: Learn how parents in Germany can apply for Child Benefit (Kindergeld), including required documents and step-by-step application procedure.
 draft: false
-meta_title: 'German Child Benefit (Kindergeld): Application Process & Requirements'
+meta_title: Guide to Applying for Child Benefit (Kindergeld) in Germany
-title: 'German Child Benefit (Kindergeld): Application Process & Requirements'
+title: Guide to Applying for Child Benefit (Kindergeld) in Germany
 translationKey: germany-applying_for_child_benefit
 ---

 ## Description
 ### What is it?